-In addition, the repayment of all unpaid principal and accrued interest under the Loan may be accelerated upon consummation of a specified change of control transaction or the occurrence of certain events of default (as specified in the Credit Agreement), including, among other things:
+In addition, the repayment of all unpaid principal and accrued interest under the Loan may be accelerated upon consummation of a specified change of control transaction or the occurrence of certain events of default (as specified in the Loan Agreement), including, among other things:

-- our default in a payment obligation under the Credit Agreement; - our default in a payment obligation under any of our other debt agreements evidencing indebtedness in an aggregate principal amount in excess of \$250,000; - · our breach of the negative covenants or, subject to specified cure periods, other terms of the Credit Agreement; - invalidity of the Loan documents, including SWK ceasing to have a first priority, perfected security interest on any material portion of the collateral; - the occurrence of a material adverse effect (as specified in the Credit Agreement); and - certain specified insolvency and bankruptcy-related events.
+- our default in a payment obligation under the Loan Agreement; - our default in a payment obligation under any of our other debt agreements evidencing indebtedness in an aggregate principal amount in excess of \$500,000; - our breach of the negative covenants or, subject to specified cure periods, other terms of the Loan Agreement; - invalidity of the loan documents, including CRG ceasing to have a first priority, perfected security interest on any material portion of the collateral; - the occurrence of a material adverse effect (as specified in the Loan Agreement); - certain specified insolvency and bankruptcy-related events; and - an injunction lasting more than 90 days or a mandatory recall or voluntary withdrawal of any product that results in liability in excess of the greater of \$4,000,000 and 7.5% of our last twelve months' revenue.

-Subject to any applicable cure period set forth in the Credit Agreement, upon the occurrence of a bankruptcy-related event of default, all amounts outstanding with respect to the Loan (principal, accrued interest, exit fee and any prepayment fees) would become due and payable immediately and upon the occurrence of any other event of default, SWK may, and upon the written request of the majority Lenders shall, accelerate all or any amounts outstanding with respect to the Loan.
-Our assets or cash flow may not be sufficient to fully repay our obligations under the Credit Agreement if the obligations thereunder are accelerated upon an event of default.
-Further, if we are unable to repay, refinance or restructure our obligations under the Credit Agreement, the Lenders could proceed to protect and enforce their rights under the Credit Agreement by exercising such remedies as are available to the Lenders thereunder and in respect thereof under applicable law, either by suit in equity or by action at law, or both, whether for specific performance of any covenant or other agreement contained in the Credit Agreement or in aid of the exercise of any power granted in the Credit Agreement.
+Subject to any applicable cure period set forth in the Loan Agreement, upon the occurrence of a bankruptcy-related event of default, all amounts outstanding with respect to the Loan (principal, accrued interest, exit fee and any prepayment fees) would become due and payable immediately, and, upon the occurrence of any other event of default, the majority Lenders may accelerate all or any amounts outstanding with respect to the Loan.
+Our assets or cash flow may not be sufficient to fully repay our obligations under the Loan Agreement if the obligations thereunder are accelerated upon an event of default.
+Further, if we are unable to repay, refinance or restructure our obligations under the Loan Agreement, the Lenders could proceed to protect and enforce their rights under the Loan Agreement by exercising such remedies as are available to the Lenders thereunder and in respect thereof under applicable law, either by suit in equity or by action at law, or both, whether for specific performance of any covenant or other agreement contained in the Loan Agreement or in aid of the exercise of any power granted in the Loan Agreement.
 The foregoing would materially and adversely affect the ongoing viability of our business.

-Our Credit Agreement contains restrictions that limit our flexibility in operating our business.
+Our Loan Agreement contains restrictions that limit our flexibility in operating our business.

-The Credit Agreement contains various covenants that limit our ability to engage in specified types of transactions without the Lenders' prior consent.
+The Loan Agreement contains various covenants that limit our ability to engage in specified types of transactions without the Lenders' prior consent.
 These covenants limit our ability to, among other things:

-- · sell, transfer, lease or dispose of our assets; - create, incur or assume additional indebtedness; - encumber or permit liens on certain of our assets; - make restricted payments, including paying dividends on, repurchasing or making distributions with respect to, our common stock; - make specified investments (including loans and advances); - consolidate, merge, sell or otherwise dispose of all or substantially all of our assets; - enter into certain transactions with our affiliates; - permit our cash and cash equivalents held in certain deposit accounts to be less than \$4,000,000 at any month end; and - permit our aggregate revenue and earnings before interest, taxes, depreciation, and amortization to fall below certain agreed projection levels.
+- · sell, transfer, lease or dispose of our assets; - create, incur or assume additional indebtedness; - encumber or permit liens on certain of our assets; - make restricted payments, including paying dividends on, repurchasing or making distributions with respect to, our common stock; - make specified investments (including loans and advances); - consolidate, merge, sell or otherwise dispose of all or substantially all of our assets; - · enter into certain transactions with our affiliates;

+- permit our cash and cash equivalents held in certain deposit accounts to be less than the greater of (i) \$5,000,000 and (ii) to the extent we have incurred certain permitted debt, the minimum cash balance, if any, required of us by the creditors of such permitted debt at any time; - · permit our annual product revenue from YUTIQ and DEXYCU to fall below certain agreed projection levels.